taw00/dashcore-rpm/README.binaries.md

 # Dash Core for Fedora Linux<br />_...wallet, node, and masternode_

 **Important notice:**
-* Dash Core RPMs: EL7 and Fedora Linux 28 and older users need to migrate to Fedora Linux 29 or 30.
-EL8 is currently being tested (and fails).
-Fedora Linux 31 is currently in beta but things _seem_ to be stable.
+* Dash Core RPMs: EL7 and Fedora Linux 29 and older users need to migrate to Fedora Linux 31 or later.
+EL8 is currently being tested.
 * Dash Masternode Tool: DMT will remain Fedora-only! except for test builds.

-This document describes what is available to Fedora and RHEL8/CentOS8 Linux users seeking natively compiled Dash Core software.
+This document describes what is available to Fedora and EL8 Linux users seeking natively compiled Dash Core software.
 This document will also guide those users through the process of configuring their systems to easily install, verify, and update that software.
 Once configured, updating Dash Core software will be just as trivial as updating the rest of their system.

 > What is Dash? [dash.org](https://dash.org/), [official documentation](https://docs.dash.org)<br />
 > What is a Masternode? <https://docs.dash.org/en/latest/masternodes/index.html><br />